CONTACT: efarseth (at) gmail (dot) com

 Farseth is the author of the book American Rock: Guitar Heroes, Punks, and Metalheads (Twenty-First Century Books).
 His writings have also appeared in Punk Planet, City Pages, The Daily Iowan, Downtown Journal, and Maximum Rock’n’Roll.

-I’m a printmaker and collage artist specializing in relief prints and cut paper collage.
+I am a mixed-media artist specializing in relief prints, zine-making, and cut paper collage.

 My latest series, Opposition-Defiant-Disorder, is an artistic response to a tumultuous era marked by political extremism and the resurgence of atavistic nationalisms as a force throughout the world.